silentroach/twic3-archived/README.md

 	# npm install
 	# npm run watch

-It will install all dependencies, build development sources to build folder and start to watch changes.
+It will install all dependencies and then will build development sources to `build` folder and will start to watch all the code changes.

-Please respect the [EditorConfig](http://editorconfig.org) project settings and eslint rules.
+Please respect the [EditorConfig](http://editorconfig.org) project settings and `eslint` rules.

 ### Test